nodeshift/nodejs-reference-architecture/docs/functional-components/scaling-multi-threading.md

+---
+sidebar_position: 8
+---

 # Scaling and Multi-threading

 Node.js is said to be `single-threaded`.
 While not quite true, it reflects that most work is done on a single thread running the event loop.
 The asynchronous nature of JavaScript means that Node.js can handle a larger number of concurrent requests on that single thread.

 At the same time that does not mean that Node.js applications/solutions are `single-threaded`.
 Today's computers provide multiple concurrent threads of